cdsittampalam/documentation/docs/Getting Started.md

 ![wabsign](/doc-images/websign.png)

-3. To ensure that you do not need to enter your details again the next time you open the mobile app, observe **Remember Me**.
+3. To ensure that you do not need to enter your details again the next time you open the web app, observe **Remember Me**.
 4. Tap **Sign In**.

 Once you have signed in to the web app, you are requested by Qredo to authenticate yourself which automatically signs you in to the mobile app.
 A message appears.